• Houzz

 2. Furniture.
 Opt for furniture made from solid woods such as walnut, maple, oak, teak, or reclaimed wood.
 Wood furniture is typically constructed using basic wood joinery techniques.
 This type of construction ensures a stronger bond and requires less adhesive products, which are the main culprits in harmful VOC emissions.

 You should avoid furniture made out of MDF or particleboard, which is made from compressed shavings or sawdust and is held together by synthetic resins, glues and binding agents.
-One of the ingredients commonly found in many of these adhesives is formaldehyde, which can cause wheezing, nausea, severe allergic reactions and has been shown to cause cancer in animals.
+One of the ingredients commonly found in many of these adhesives is formaldehyde, which can cause wheezing,

 3. Upholstered Goods.
 When selecting upholstered furniture for your home skip the flame retardants and go for organic materials.
 Most standard upholstered goods are made from polyurethane foam wrapped in dacron, also known as polyethylene terephthalate, or PET’s .
 Both materials are man-made and petroleum-based.
 They contain the chemicals isocyanates and polyols that are highly flammable and are treated with flame-retardant chemicals to reduce combustibility.
 The chemicals in these flame retardants have been linked to a wide range of health problems such as impaired fertility and IQ and developmental problems in children.